Phenomenology of axion-like particles with universal fermion couplings -- revisited: ChPT with ALPs

 There are some differences in the description of the ALP decays from~\cite{Aloni:2018vki} and~\cite{Cheng:2021kjg} (and hence our approach).
 For instance, unlike~\cite{Cheng:2021kjg}, ref.~\cite{Aloni:2018vki} does not include the contributions of $\mathcal{L}_{\text{vec+an}}$ to the decays $a\to 3\pi$, which changes the corresponding width by orders of magnitude.
 It is crucial since this width dominates the ALP decays in the mass range $m_{a}\lesssim 1\text{ GeV}$.
 Another difference is that the vector meson contribution to the widths $a\to KK\pi$ is included in~\cite{Cheng:2021kjg} but not in~\cite{Aloni:2018vki}.

-Yet another difference is in the sector of the interactions with scalar mesons.
-We have used the interaction Lagrangian directly from Appendix A of~\cite{Fariborz:1999gr}, which assumes the SU(3) representation of the scalar mesons given by eqs.~(1.2), (1.3).
-Ref.~\cite{Aloni:2018vki}, using the same reference, represented the ALP decay matrix elements in terms of SU(3) representation of the scalar mesons that directly contradicts the definitions (1.2), (1.3).
+Yet another difference is in the interaction sector with scalar mesons.
+We have used the interaction Lagrangian directly from Appendix A of~\cite{Fariborz:1999gr}, which assumes the SU(3) representation of the scalar mesons defined by Eqs.~(1.2), (1.3) from that work.
+Ref.~\cite{Aloni:2018vki}, using the same reference, provided the ALP decay matrix elements in terms of SU(3) representation of the scalar mesons that directly contradicts the definitions (1.2), (1.3).

 As a result of these differences, our prediction of the decays of ALPs coupled solely to gluons differs from the one presented in~\cite{Aloni:2018vki}.
 In particular, we have found a somewhat larger value of the mass where the ChPT width matches with the perturbative QCD width, $m_{a} = 2.3\text{ GeV}$.